collective-soundworks/soundworks/README.md

 Or, if the scenario doesn't require the players to sit at particular locations, the `Checkin` module would just assign them indices within the range of total number of users this scenario supports.

-#### Client side

-{% assign method = 'constuctor' %}
-{% assign argument = 'params' %}
-{% assign default = '{}' %}
-{% assign type = 'Object' %}
-{% include includes/method.md %}
+##### ClientCheckin

+The `ClientCheckin` takes care of the checkin on the client side.

+###### Methods

+- `constructor(options:Object = {})`
-The constructor method takes the `params` object as an argument.
-The only currently supported property is:
+  The `constructor` method takes the `options` object as an argument, whose optional property is:
   - `display:Boolean = false`
     When set to `true`, the module displays a dialog with the checkin information for the user.
 The user has to click on the dialog to indicate that the checkin process is `"done"`.

-Below is an example of an instantiation of the `Checkin` module that displays the dialog.
+Below is an example of an instantiation of the `ClientCheckin` module that displays the dialog on the client side.

 ```javascript
 var clientSide = require('soundworks/client');